erikdubois/Aureola/README.md

 	- file management

-	- making sure that conky start next time you boot
+	- making sure that conky starts next time you boot

-	- making sure there is a .config/conky folder present
+	- making sure there is a ~/.config/conky folder present

 	- making a hidden folder ~/.aureola where all the github files will reside

 	- copy/pasting the github files in the hidden folder ~/.aureola

-The conky files 'HOME' folder is ./config/conky.
+Aureola's home folder is a hidden one.

+	~/.aureola

+Conky's home folder is also a hidden one.

+	~/.config/conky.

-Anything with the name conky.conf will be started by conky.
+Anything with the name <b>conky.conf</b> will be started if in the conky's home folder.